schellenberg/computerscience20/docs/_sources/Python/Overview/FirstTurtleProgram.rst.txt

 Modify the program given below so that before it creates the window, it prompts the user to enter the desired background color.
 It should store the user's response in a variable, and modify the color of the window according to the user's wishes.
 Do similar changes to allow the user to set the turtle bree's color as well.

-*(Hint: you can find a list of permitted color names at https://www.w3schools.com/colors/colors_names.asp.
-It includes some quite unusual ones, like "PeachPuff" and "HotPink".)*
+(Hint: you can find a list of permitted color names at `https://www.w3schools.com/colors/colors_names.asp <https://www.w3schools.com/colors/colors_names.asp>`_ .
+It includes some quite unusual ones, like "PeachPuff" and "HotPink".)

+.. note:: If you are running your code in Thonny, the order of your instructions matters a lot!
+You might, for example, want to ask the user questions *before* creating a Screen() to draw on.
+Or you might choose to use something like ``appJar`` to ask the questions.

 .. activecode:: practice_problem_turtle_intro_1
     :nocodelens: